-The name is a bit odd, and I wasn’t sure what this was when I first went to Paris.
-Now I plan to walk through this garden on every visit.
+You will want to plan to walk through this garden on every visit.
 Catherine de Medici created this as the “front yard” of the palace (now the Louvre) in the 1500s.
 The Tuileries became a public park after the French Revolution.
 For hundreds of years now, it’s been a place where Parisians meet and mingle outdoors.
 Join them and enjoy the fountains, the gardens, and the view of the Louvre.
 You’ll come out at the Place de la Concord, site of Marie Antoinette’s execution but today a peaceful circle with fountains and monuments.

-This is another place I put off going to, and then I was amazed at how enjoyable it is.
-If the weather is good for outdoor activities, head here.
-Luxembourg Gardens is where locals hang out, especially on weekends.
-I loved being with joggers, skateboarders, families with kids, and people sitting on benches munching on picnic lunches.
+If the weather is good for outdoor activities, head to lovely Luxembourg Gardens where locals hang out, especially on weekends.
+You’ll be among joggers, skateboarders, families with kids, and people sitting on benches munching on picnic lunches.
 Children laugh as they steer bright-colored wooden sailboats on the pond.
 This is a wonderful place to take in Paris life.

 You may be taking the Metro often.
 Download the official app before your first trip to Paris so you’ll have a map handy.
 Even if you walk to your chosen sights in the morning, you may be tired later in the day and want to take public transportation back to your hotel.
 Paris metro tickets are individual tiny stubs.
 You can buy a book (carnet) of 10 to save money.
 Hang on to your tickets, as some stations require you to put your ticket into the turnstile to leave.
 I have seen people stuck because they lost their ticket.
 This has never happened to me, only because my husband is the designated ticket holder so I can’t lose mine.
 On some trips, I’ve had books of tickets, and on one trip we ended up walking everywhere.
 You can also take Uber.
 It’s good to have the options in mind.

-If you are not familiar with public transportation in your everyday life (as I was not), know to look at the end point of the line that has your destination.
+If you are not familiar with public transportation in your everyday life, know to look at the end point of the line that has your destination.
 It’s easy to go the opposite direction otherwise.
 (Yes, I have done that more than once!).
 If that happens, just get off, follow signs to the tracks for the other way, and you’ll soon be on your way.

 Climb to the Top of the Arc de Triomphe for a View of the Eiffel Tower